>

 What you can do:

-14 Explore non-chemical options for straightening your hair: Today, there are many excellent smoothing formulas that can be applied before you style your hair that will prevent frizz and flyaways and add moisture to your dry hair.
+14 Explore non-chemical options for smoothing your hair: Today, there are many excellent smoothing formulas that can be applied before you style your hair that will prevent frizz and flyaways and add moisture to your dry hair.
+Applying a formula like Matrix Mega Sleek Blow Down Leave-In Cream to damp hair before blow drying will give you extra protection against the humidity that causes dry hair to swell and frizz.

 Bad Brushes and Bad Brushing Can Cause Dry Hair